+What research says about dyslexia

+How to assess dyslexia - formal and informal assessment

+Determining the right intervention

+Ongoing assessment

-What research says about dyslexia How to assess dyslexia - formal and informal assessment Determining the right intervention Ongoing assessment Multisensory Teaching & Learning Using questioning effectively Accommodations & Modifications in an educational or work setting
+Multisensory Teaching & Learning

+Using questioning effectively

+Accommodations & Modifications in an educational or work setting

-Dates: February 9 - February 27, 2015
+Dates: July 5 - July 29, 2016

 Orton-Gillingham - Part 1

 What is Orton-Gillingham?

-Meeting the needs of the student - strategies and pacing Terminology Phonemes of the English Language Phonemic Awareness Phoneme Drills Letter Cards and Blending Drills Keywords Developing the student binder Lesson Planning
+Meeting the needs of the student - strategies and pacing

-Dates: March 2 - March 20, 2015
+Terminology

+Phonemes of the English Language

+Phonemic Awareness

+Phoneme Drills

+Letter Cards and Blending Drills

+Keywords

+Developing the student binder

+Lesson Planning

+Dates: Aug 1 - Aug 19, 2016

 Orton-Gillingham - Part 2

 Sight Word Study Method

 What is a syllable?

 Why use nonsense words?

 Overview of the Seven Syllable Types

 Overview of Syllabication Patterns

 How to teach the first three syllable types

 Syllable & Word Cards

 Teaching exceptions to phonics and spelling rules

-BREAK - March 23 - March 27, 2015
+BREAK - Aug 22 - Aug 26, 2016

-Dates: March 30 - April 17, 2015
+Dates: Aug 29 - Sept 16, 2016

 Orton-Gillingham - Part 3

+Using word patterns

+Spelling Rules

-Using word patterns Spelling Rules Prefixes & Suffixes How to teach remaining four syllable types Morphology Review Lesson Planning
+Prefixes & Suffixes

+How to teach remaining four syllable types

-Dates: April 20 - May 8, 2015
+Morphology

+Review Lesson Planning

+Dates: Sept 19 - Oct 7, 2016

 Reading Comprehension & Fluency Development

-What is metacognition and how to develop it What research says about reading comprehension, vocabulary and fluency Strategies to improve reading comprehension Strategies to improve vocabulary development Strategies to improve fluency dyslexiaspec@gmail.com www.dyslexiatraininginstitute.org
+What is metacognition and how to develop it

+What research says about reading comprehension, vocabulary and fluency

-7424 Jackson Drive, Suite 1B San Diego, CA 92119 619-517-0683
+Strategies to improve reading comprehension

+Strategies to improve vocabulary development

+Strategies to improve fluency

 Webinars - (1 - 2 hours each, Webinars will be archived if you are unable to attend) Dates TBD

-Overview of Dyslexia & Simulation The Law & Dyslexia - IEPs & 504 Plans Executive Function
+Overview of Dyslexia & Simulation

+The Law & Dyslexia - IEPs & 504 Plans

+Executive Function

 Note - Additional live chats may be scheduled as deemed necessary to meet the needs of the program participants.

 Required Practicum for certification

 The practicum is required to complete the certificate program.

 Participants will be required to:

 - Implement strategies learned during the course with a student who has been identified as a struggling reader. - Identify the student they will be instructing/tutoring and provide the background information to DTI.
 (DTI will provide forms required for participation.) - Conduct all sessions in a one-on-one private setting.
 All sessions are required to be a minimum of 50 minutes. - Meet with their student a minimum of 45 sessions.
 Lesson plans and lesson notes for all 45 sessions must be submitted to DTI. - Meet with DTI mentor for a minimum of two online sessions to conduct lessons with mentor and demonstrate knowledge of information covered. - Video tape a minimum of 2 tutoring session and submit to DTI.
 DTI mentor will review and provide feedback and coaching to assist program participants to improve their skills. - Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses.
 Non-Certificate Enrollment Option - It is an option to take the course work only and not complete the practicum.
 A certificate of completion stating course work has been completed will be issued.
 Full certification will be issued only to those participants completing the required practicum.
+ADDITIONAL PROGRAM INFORMATION Duration of Course Online course work will take approximately three and a half months to complete.
+Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses.